 In July 2011, the Medicines Patent Pool (MPP) signed a licence agreement with Gilead Sciences for several antiretrovirals.
 It included a covenant not to sue on products containing emtricitabine (FTC).
 FTC is recommended by the World Health Organization (WHO) as a component of first and second-line treatment regimens for adults and children.

-In September 2017, the two parties amended the agreement to allow for an extension of the Territory for FTC to 116 countries that together are home to 90.5% of people living with HIV in low- and middle-income countries.
+In September 2017, the two parties amended the agreement to allow for an extension of the Territory for FTC to Belarus, Malaysia, Ukraine and Philippines.
+Together, the extended territory is home to 90.5% of people living with HIV in low- and middle-income countries.

 In September 2019, the agreement with Gilead Sciences mentioned above was amended to allow for the inclusion of Azerbaijan to the territory of now 117 countries.